PyCQA/docformatter/README.rst

       --no-backup           do not write backup files
       --wrap-long-summaries LENGTH
-                            wrap long summary lines at this length (default: 0) --version             show program's version number and exit
+                            wrap long summary lines at this length (default: 0) --no-blank            do not add blank line after description --version             show program's version number and exit

 ------